Deepali-Srivastava/data-structures-and-algorithms-in-python/README.md

-# Data Structures and Algorithms in Python
+# Data Structures and Algorithms ( DSA ) in Python

 This [Data Structures and Algorithms In Python](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-python-masterclass?coupon=GITHUB50) repository is for the students of my online course available on Udemy.
 It contains the source code of all the programs used in the course.